Australian Carbon Industry

 Carbon Sync is proud to be a signatory to the Australian Carbon Industry Code of Conduct.
-The Code is a voluntary code, implemented by the Carbon Market Institute (CMI).
-Carbon Sync is a member of the Carbon Market Institute.
+The Code is a voluntary code implemented by the Carbon Market Institute (CMI), which Carbon Sync is a member of.

-The Australian Carbon Code of Conduct outlines the principles and best practices for measuring, reducing, and offsetting greenhouse gas emissions.
-It is designed to provide guidance to project developers and carbon project stakeholders.
+The Australian Carbon Code of Conduct, a comprehensive guide, outlines the principles and best practices for measuring, reducing, and offsetting greenhouse gas emissions.
+It is designed to empower project developers and carbon project stakeholders with the knowledge and tools to make a positive impact.

-Carbon Sync has signed up to this voluntary code of conduct as a signal that we agree to meet the Code’s expectations and standards.
-We wish to signal this to our stakeholders, including project owners, land managers, industry bodies and Native Title Holders.
+Carbon Sync has signed up to this voluntary code of conduct to signal that we agree to meet the Code’s expectations and standards.
+We wish to signal this to our stakeholders, including project owners, land managers, industry bodies and Native Title Holders, as we recognise their integral role in our operations.

-Being a signatory means that in developing our products and services, Carbon Sync aspires to deliver industry-best practices.
-We have given consideration to all the risks involved in establishing and managing a carbon project.
-Further, we have designed our carbon projects to minimise those risks to all relevant stakeholders.
+Being a signatory means that Carbon Sync aspires to deliver industry-best practices when developing our products and services.
+We have considered all the risks involved in establishing and managing a carbon project and designed our carbon projects to minimise those risks for all relevant stakeholders.
 Being a signatory to this code ensures that certain standards for operating a carbon project have been met.

 The Carbon Code of Conduct provides carbon farming organisations with access to best practices in measuring, reducing, and offsetting greenhouse gas emissions, which can help improve their sustainability initiatives.